Thomas-Upfield/CIPs/cip-drep-metadata/drep-metadata-cip.md

 `qualifications`
 - Optional
 - A space to list the qualifications that the subject of this metadata has that are relevant to being a DRep

-`identity`
-- Compulsory
-- A link to a social media profile where the person must reference their DRep ID in their profile.
-- This will be used by people reviewing this DRep to prove and verify that the person described in the metadata is the same as the person who set up the social media profile.
-- Tooling providers SHOULD warn people that none of the information is verified by the tool and they should DYOR
-- Tooling providers making metadata SHOULD provide some information about why this is important.

 `links`
 - Optional